-The MIT School of Engineering designed LGO’s curriculum to allow for flexibility so that students can combine their masters in engineering and management seamlessly.
+The MIT School of Engineering designed LGO’s curriculum to be flexible.
+Students combine their masters in engineering and management seamlessly.
 Students are encouraged to follow their interests.
 The program is also set up to guide students who will become the next generation of high-tech leaders.
-As an LGO student, you’ll have full access to the world’s best technical institute.

-Each engineering department working with LGO has world-class faculty expertise, unique areas of research, and exciting research opportunities.
+Each LGO engineering department has world-class faculty expertise, unique areas of expertise, and exciting research opportunities.
 LGO students connect with their engineering department communities, which is a vital part of their experience while at MIT.

-During the admissions process, we admit LGOs directly into one of six engineering departments.
+During the admissions process, we admit LGOs directly into one of seven engineering fields.
 Applicants select an engineering department when they apply.
-You’re encouraged to choose your engineering field based on academic background, professional interests, and research goals.
-We’ve provided guidance to the admissions expectations at each department on their individual pages, and we encourage you to have a close look at each one to help decide which is best for you.
+You’re encouraged to choose your field based on academic background, professional interests, and research goals.
+We’ve provided guidance to the admissions expectations on each department’s page.

-All LGOs complete an engineering core curriculum.
-These courses prepare students for further engineering coursework at MIT as well as a management career in operations and technology.
+These courses prepare students for further engineering coursework at MIT and a management career in operations and technology.
 Students complete much of the LGO School of Engineering core during their first summer (for a list of summer courses, please follow this link).
-The summer courses include Engineering Probability and Statistics, Systems Optimization, and Analysis for Operations.
+The summer courses include Machine Learning, Systems Optimization, and Analysis for Operations.

-- Global Engineering: This very popular LGO class works on integrating new technologies into existing products and companies such as Porsche and Daimler.
+- Global Engineering: This very popular class works on integrating new technologies into existing products and companies such as Porsche and Daimler.
 The course works similar to a Sloan Action Learning Lab, and some students have traveled to their project company for implementation.
-You can also watch the first lecture here.

-- Development of Mechanical Products: Uses design principles to develop medical devices.
+- Medical Device Design: Uses design principles to develop medical devices.
 Students work with Boston-area physicians to solve medical problems.

 Engineering Department Curriculum